 Kwa Zulu Natal Coast – Durban

 It’s all downhill as we leave the mountain scenery en route to the Kwazulu Natal Coast.
 On the 5th August 1962, police waved down a car on a lonely country road in KwaZulu-Natal.
 At the wheel was Nelson Mandela.
 He was arrested and spent 27 years in prison.
 Today you will have the opportunity to visit this historic capture site, marked by an impressive sculpture in honour of “Madiba”.
 We will also stop at the Howick Falls to listen to the power of the falls and take some photos at the view point.
 Then it’s onto the bustling city of Durban is South Africa’s largest port and well-known surfing destination.
-We stay in the city centre this evening and may sample some Indian cuisine and enjoy this coastal city’s vibrant nightlife
+Your tour ends upon arrival in Durban.

 Specials & Promotions